 4. Nutrition excludes toppings because I cannot be held responsible for how much you load it up!
 Nutrition is per serving (5 servings).

 LIFE OF DOZER

-As usual when I travel, I send Dozer off on his own holiday to a Golden Retriever boarder.
+When I travel, I send Dozer off on his own holiday to a Golden Retriever boarder.
 He stays in her house, knows his place in the pecking order (he is way down the bottom), and has an absolute blast.
-Despite hopeful questioning, I am told there is never any signs of pining for me (see below for evidence). ?
+Despite hopeful questioning, I am told there is never any signs of pining for me (see below for evidence).